 Lotus Corniculatus Facts

 - The term of Lotus Corniculatus serves as the scientific name of a stunning and extremely unusual, small flowering plant.
 It also goes by several common names, though.
-These include the birdsfoot deervetch, and even the comical eggs and bacon.
+These include such unusual titles as the birdsfoot deervetch, and even the comical eggs and bacon.

-- But, regardless of the name one uses for it, the gorgeous plant remains a true marvel of Nature.
+- But, regardless of the name one uses for it, the gorgeous plant remains a true marvel of Nature and evolution.
 This actually holds true for reasons other than just its beauty, however.
 Believe it or not, the stunning species actually constitutes a member of the pea family.

 - You do not want to eat it, though, regardless of its remarkable visual appeal.
 That’s due to one very astonishing fact.
-That’s the startling fact that this botanical beauty actually contains naturally occurring trace amounts of the deadly chemical cyanide.
+That’s the truly startling knowledge that this botanical beauty actually contains naturally occurring trace amounts of the deadly chemical cyanide.

-- The majority of animal species kept as livestock, fortunately for them, have an advantage over human beings.
-That’s true since many of these animals can eat the beautiful, yet quite dangerous, Lotus Corniculatus without incurring harmful effects.
+- Fortunately for them, the majority of animal varieties kept as livestock have a specific advantage over human beings.
+That’s true since many of these creatures have the ability eat the beautiful, yet quite dangerous, Lotus Corniculatus without incurring harmful effects.

 - As a rule, most animals have a much greater natural tolerance for small concentrations of cyanide than homo sapiens.
 Fortunately, the flora also has a comparatively wide range of natural distribution.
-The IUCN therefore currently has no listing for it.
+The IUCN therefore currently has no listing for it on the Red List.

 Related Articles